The Top 5 Super Early Signs of Pregnancy

 A small amount of blood called spotting can happen.
 It is also known as implantation bleeding, which occurs around the time of a period, about 10-12 days after conception.
 You may even notice a white, milky discharge from your vagina because of the increased development in the lining of the vagina.
 If the bleeding is heavy or if the cramping is severe, or if your discharge smells bad or causes itching, then contact your health professional.

 If you think you may be pregnant, we offer free pregnancy counseling and a free pregnancy test.
-Do you have questions?
+Do you have any questions?
 We are here to help.
 We are compassionate and non-judgmental.
 Call us anytime on our 24-hour hotline 513-321-3100.